Bayrktr/discord-py/README.md

-a project on how to pull data with a discord bot
+A project on how to pull data with a discord bot